James Bridges: Death

-In 1990, Bridges was diagnosed with intestinal cancer.
-He died of kidney failure at the UCLA Medical Center on June 6, 1993, at 57 years old.
+In 1990, Bridges was diagnosed with intestinal cancer, which he battled for three years.
+He died at the UCLA Medical Center on June 6, 1993, aged 57, with the immediate cause of death being kidney failure stemming from cancer.
 He was buried at Oakwood Cemetery in his hometown of Paris, Arkansas.

 The James Bridges Theater at the University of California, Los Angeles was named in his honor in November 1999.
-Bridges was a faculty member there early in his career.